jmesnil/helm-charts-temp/charts/eap7-with-operator/README.md

 ## Helm Chart Structure

-This examples use the `JBoss EAP 7.4` Helm chart to build the applicaiton image from the source code using OpenShift Source-to-Image (S2I).
+This examples use the `eap74` Helm chart to build the application image from the source code of the Jakarta EE application using Source-to-Image (S2I).
+This dependency is declared in the `Chart.yaml` file.

-Its `Chart.yaml` declares a dependencies on the `eap74` Helm chart and uses it to build the application image:
+The `eap74` Helm chart is used build the application image and is configured in the `values.yaml` file:

 ```
 eap74: